-The school’s ICT system is an excellent resource and offers great value to all staff and pupils.
+The academy’s ICT system is an excellent resource and offers great value to all staff and pupils.
 No security is 100% reliable however and accidents can happen.

 In order for it to be effective, to minimise the chances of unsavoury incidents, and reduce the opportunity for problems to occur, it has to be treated with respect and consideration.
 The rules listed below are to be followed for the good and safety of all pupils and staff at the school, and of those connected